 After you transfer the newly emerged seedlings to their medium (if ever you germinated them before planting them), the other parts of the plant (such as stems and leaves) will begin to emerge as your marijuana plant will begin to rely more on light for its continued development.

-What are the Quickest Ways to Germinate Marijuana Seeds?
+The Quickest ways to Germinate Marijuana Seeds

 Though the process of germination almost never changes, there are different methods to achieve it.
 The methods of germinating marijuana seeds are not made equal.
 There are those that are safer while some techniques tend to speed up the process.
 In that sense, here are the fastest ways for you to germinate your weed seeds:

-- Starter cubes
+Starter cubes or Seedling Plugs

 After that, place the cubes or plugs on a tray and then add water.
 Be careful not to flood the tray with water.
 You just have to make sure that the cubes are moist enough but not too wet as this might damage the seeds in the process.

 Place the tray in an area with the right temperature and lighting conditions and wait a few days for them to germinate.
 It might be better for you to place them under a heated lamp or outside where they can get a lot of sunlight.

 This is perhaps the most popular way of germinating marijuana seeds and is also one of the most affordable ways of doing so because all you need are common items you can find in almost any household.

 The paper towel method only requires you to use cheap paper towels that are not too absorbent as the pores may absorb the seed’s roots once they begin to sprout.
 After that, get two clean plates.
 And the final requirement is, of course, water.